BIOZHC-DD/test-fastify-fetch-python-server/README.md

-first create the environment for the running flask python server
+first create the environment for the running flask python server (in the terminal)

 ```
 python3 -m venv path/to/venv